Mean can be defined as the average of the data points.

 Standard deviation (SD) is a measure of imprecision.
 It indicates the variability or dispersion around the mean.

-Together, mean and SD determine acceptable ranges for a lot of control material.
-New control values must be calculated and acceptable ranges established for each new lot of control materials.
-Ideally, at least 20 samples should be tested over time for good statistical data.
+Together, mean and SD determine acceptable ranges for many control materials.
+New control values must be calculated, and acceptable ranges must be established for each new lot of control materials.
+Ideally, at least 20 samples should be tested for good statistical data.

-The mean is calculated by adding all of the values, and dividing by the number of values.
+The mean is calculated by adding all values and dividing by the number of values.
 The formula is

 For example, suppose you wanted to find the mean of the values 4, 6, 2, 8, and 5.
 The mean is